ikelaiah/threadsafecollections-fp/docs/BUILDING.md

 ./run-tests.sh
 ```

-Both save the raw test output to `build-temp/tests/test-output.txt`.
-To run
+Both save the raw test output to `build-temp/tests/test-output.txt` and the
+HeapTrc report to `build-temp/tests/bin/heaptrc.log` through the `HEAPTRC`
+environment variable.
+Using heaptrc's own log file avoids a Linux-specific
+truncation that occurs when the pthreads thread manager terminates the process
+before the buffered stderr text file is flushed.
+To run the suite without
-the suite without failing on HeapTrc results, pass `-SkipLeakCheck`
+failing on HeapTrc results, pass `-SkipLeakCheck` (PowerShell) or
-(PowerShell) or `--skip-leak-check` (Bash); this is not recommended for CI.
+`--skip-leak-check` (Bash); this is not recommended for CI.

 Manual compiler and runner commands keep the executable and newly compiled
 units in `build-temp/tests/`: